By Lucy Song on | No Comments

 Close up of the sky before and after my color adjustments:

-To make the clouds pop out even more against the sky, I use the Adjustment Brush/Mask to select, slightly darken, and define the area with increased Dehaze settings.
+To make the clouds pop out even more against the sky, I use the Adjustment Brush/Mask to select, slightly darken and define the area with increased Dehaze settings.

 I also modify Tint and Saturation to balance the color intensity resulting from an increase in the Dehaze setting.
 A good rule of thumb is to readjust saturation, vibrance, and coloring each time after using Dehaze.

 Make sure to turn on Show Selected Mask Overlay at the bottom of the screen to see which areas are being masked.
-The Erase function is useful for times I accidentally “overpaint.”
+The Erase function is helpful for times I accidentally “overpaint.”
 It will erase masked areas, such as (for demonstration purposes only) the pale blue spot in the top left.